skillrepos/ctr-de/labs.md

 </p>
 </details>

+---
-**Lab 2 – Composing images together**
+## Lab 2 – Composing images together**

-*Purpose: In this lab, we’ll see how to make multiple containers execute together with docker compose and use the docker inspect command to get information to see our running app.*
+# Purpose: In this lab, we’ll see how to make multiple containers execute together with docker compose and use the docker inspect command to get information to see our running app.*

+⬇️
 <details>
 <summary>Click to expand steps for Lab 2</summary>